-Newcastle University was one of the first Universities in the UK and Europe to be awarded the HR Excellence in Research Award in September 2010, and we have recently been successful in retaining this award following re-assessment at the end of 2012.
+Newcastle University was one of the first Universities in the UK and Europe to be awarded the HR Excellence in Research Award in September 2010, and we were successful in retaining this award following re-assessment at the end of 2012.

 Mapping Against CROS and PIRLS 2012 (PDF, 331KB)